 The flumes at Little Lake Ranch were checked for proper operation in January 2020 by TEAM Hydrologist Steve Keef.
-The LLR Lake Outflow flume (RV-230) was noted to have accuracy limitations mainly due to a restriction of flow downstream of the flume.
-Maintenance is recommended by TEAM but not scheduled to be performed due to landowner restrictions.
+The LLR Lake Outflow flume (RV-230) was noted to have accuracy limitations due to a restriction of flow downstream of the flume.
+Maintenance has been recommended by TEAM but not scheduled to be performed due to landowner restrictions.
+During the December 2022 monitoring event the flow at Little Lake Outflow flume (RV-230) was observed to be backed-up and significantly over measuring flow.
+Due to the inaccuracy, data for this measuring point was not presented.